pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 - Some code.
 - An `__init__.py` file in your code directory.

-The directory structure you’ll create below looks like this:
+The directory structure you’ll create in this lesson will look like this:

 ```bash
 pyospackage/  # Your project directory